onilabs/conductance/examples/chat/src/chat.app.md

     `));

+#include res/block.html
+#include res/hold.html

-Join the chat room and add the UI to the current document:
+Finally, we join the chat room and add the UI to the current document.
+Note that the second argument to `chat.join` is actually a function _block_.
+Since we never want to leave the room, we don't want the block to finish - so we end it with a call to `hold()`.

     console.log(chat);
-    chat.join(addMessages) {||
+    chat.join(addMessages) { ||
       document.body .. appendWidget(chatWindow);
       hold();
     }